-In June 2018, UMGDR was made aware of a stray Great Dane in Sandy Pines, MN.
+In June 2018, UMGDR was made aware of a stray Great Dane in Sandstone, MN.
 Formerly known as "Angel," Louisa had lived in a home but at some point took a severe aversion to men.
 Her former owner reported that one day, Louisa ran out of the house, and she could never get Louisa to come back into the house.
-Eventually, Louisa was left to live outdoors without shelter, reliable food, or medical care.
+Eventually, Louisa was left to live outdoors with limited shelter, reliable food, and no medical care.
 At the time that UMGDR was made aware of Louisa, she had lived outside as a stray for 3 years.
 It quickly became clear that this girl was brave, and her name was changed to Louisa, which means "valiant fighter."

 UMGDR notified The Retrievers, a group of volunteers which helps to locate, capture, and return lost dogs, to determine if they could be of help in bringing in Louisa.
 They set up a humane trap and a trail camera and put food inside the trap to lure Louisa in.
 A trail camera was also installed to catch glimpses of Louisa.
 A smart girl, she knew she did not want to go into the trap to eat the food, but she continually visited the site.
 The Retrievers, along with help from a volunteering neighbor, then moved the food bowl to just outside the entrance of the trap and kept it full of healthy and delicious food like chicken.
 Louisa began eating the food on a regular basis and coming by the trap site frequently.
 Volunteers painstakingly moved the food bowl closer to the trap, inch by inch, in the hope that Louisa would eventually be comfortable enough to go inside.